 Term Description Acknowledgement Slip The slip, document or counter foil issued by the Designated Intermediary to an Applicant as proof of having accepted the Application Form.
 Allot / Allotment / Allotted Unless the context otherwise requires, allotment of the Equity Shares pursuant to the Offer of Equity Shares to the successful Applicants.
 Allottee A successful Applicant to whom the Equity Shares are Allotted.
 Applicant Any prospective investor who makes an application pursuant to the terms of the Prospectus and the Application Form.
 Application An indication to make an offer during the Offer Period by an Applicant, pursuant to submission of Application Form, to subscribe for or purchase our Equity Shares at the Offer Price including all revisions and modifications thereto, to the extent permissible under the SEBI (ICDR) Regulations.
-Application Amount The number of Equity Shares applied for and as indicated in the Application Form multiplied by the price per Equity Share payable by the Applicants on submission of the Application 4 1' c' B Form.
-Application Form The form in terms of which an Applicant shall make an Application and which shall be A 1' t' C considered as the application for the Allotment pursuant to the terms of the Prospectus.
-Application Supported by Blocked Amount/ ASBA An application, whether physical or electronic, used by an Applicant authorizing a SCSB to block the application amount in the ASBA Account maintained with the SCSB and will Blocked Allioulii/ ASBA include amounts blocked by SCSB upon acceptance of UPI Mandate Request by UPI Applicants using the UPI Mechanism ASBA Account A bank account maintained with an SCSB and specified in the ASBA Form submitted by ASBA Account ASBA Applicants for blocking the Bid Amount mentioned in the ASBA Form and will include amounts blocked by SCSB upon acceptance of UPI Mandate Request by UPI Applicants using the UPI Mechanism.
-ASBA Applicant(s) Any prospective investors in this Offer who applies for Equity Shares of our Company through the ASBA process in terms of the Prospectus.
-Bankers to the Offer/ The banks which are clearing members and registered with SEBI as Banker to an Offer with Public Offer Bank whom the Public Offer Account will be opened and in this case being [●].
+Application Amount The number of Equity Shares applied for and as indicated in the Application Form multiplied by the price per Equity Share payable by the Applicants on submission of the Application Form.
+Application Form The form in terms of which an Applicant shall make an Application and which shall be A 1' ' C ' 11 considered as the application for the Allotment pursuant to the terms of the Prospectus.
+Application Supported by An application, whether physical or electronic, used by an Applicant authorizing a SCSB to Blocked Amount/ ASBA block the application amount in the ASBA Account maintained with the SCSB and will include amounts blocked by SCSB upon acceptance of UPI Mandate Request by UPI ASBA Account Applicants using the UPI Mechanism ASBA Account A bank account maintained with an SCSB and specified in the ASBA Form submitted by ASBA Applicants for blocking the Bid Amount mentioned in the ASBA Form and will include amounts blocked by SCSB upon acceptance of UPI Mandate Request by UPI Applicants using the UPI Mechanism.
+ASBA Applicant(s) Any prospective investors in this Offer who applies for Equity Shares of our Company i is Bit i ipplicum(s) through the ASBA process in terms of the Prospectus.
+Bankers to the Offer/ The banks which are clearing members and registered with SEBI as Banker to an Offer with Public Offer Bank whom the Public Offer Account will be opened and in this case being HDFC Bank Limited.
 Banker to the Offer Agreement to be entered into amongst the Company, LM, the Registrar, Sponsor Bank, and Agreement the Banker of the Offer.
-Basis of Allotment The basis on which the Equity Shares will be Allotted to successful Applicants under the Offer, described in "Offer Procedure" on page 170.
+Basis of Allotment The basis on which the Equity Shares will be Allotted to successful Applicants under the Offer, described in "Offer Procedure" on page 175.
 Broker Centres Broker centres notified by the Stock Exchange, where the Applicants can submit the Application Forms to a Registered Broker.
-The details of such broker centres, along with the name and contact details of the Registered Brokers, are available on the website of NSE on the D 1 4 4 000 following link www.nseindia.com.
-Broker to the Offer All recognized members of the stock exchange would be eligible to act as the Broker to the NCE CME Offer.
-NSE SME The Emerge platform of NSE, approved by SEBI as an SME Exchange for listing of equity CAN / Allotment Advice shares Issued under Chapter IX of the SEBI (ICDR) Regulations, 2018.
-CAN / Allouticiit Advice The note or advice or intimation of Allotment, sent to each successful Applicant who has been or is to be Allotted the Equity Shares after approval of the Basis of Allotment by the Designated Stock Exchange.
+The details of such broker centres, along with the name and contact details of the Registered Brokers, are available on the website of NSE on the following link www.nseindia.com.
+Broker to the Offer All recognized members of the stock exchange would be eligible to act as the Broker to the Offer.
+NSE SME The Emerge platform of NSE, approved by SEBI as an SME Exchange for listing of equity shares Issued under Chapter IX of the SEBI (ICDR) Regulations, 2018.
+CAN / Allotment Advice The note or advice or intimation of Allotment, sent to each successful Applicant who has been or is to be Allotted the Equity Shares after approval of the Basis of Allotment by the Designated Stock Exchange.
 Client ID Client identification number of the Applicant's beneficiary account.
-CHAIR ID Choic identification number of the Applicant's ochericary account.